Towards Explainable TOPSIS: Visual Insights into the Effects of Weights and Aggregations on Rankings: WMSD-space: a method for visualizing TOPSIS aggregations and rankings

-Although the IA-WMSD property is independent of the number of criteria $n$, it can still be visualized in $\mathit{VS}$ for $n=2$ (Figure~\ref{fig:IA-WMSD}A).
+which emphasizes the divisor $s$, common to the core definitions of this paper.
+It should be also additionally stressed that for $\mathbf{w} = \mathbf{1}$ the IA-WMSD property becomes the IA-MSD property.
 In the next section, we will discuss how the IA-WMSD property can be used to create $n$-independent visualizations of weight-based TOPSIS aggregations.